 Let me begin by telling you how much butter you’ll need for this entire recipe.
 2 and 1/2 sticks just for the cookies and 1 and 1/2 sticks for the creme filling.
-New Years resolutions can take the back seat.
+New Years resolutions can take the back seat!
 These are not a healthy cookie and I do not suggest making them into a healthy cookie.
 They are oatmeal creme pies, not diet food.

+The source for this copycat recipe does not call for ground cloves, but I wanted to pack some flavor into the buttery oatmeal cookie.
+Another thing?
 For the cookie’s proper texture and spreadability, it is imperative to use quick oats in these cookies.
 Old-fashioned whole rolled oats will not work.
 You want very fine, small pieces of oats in the dough.
 Since I prefer whole rolled oats in my granola recipes, my pantry is never stocked with the quick kind.
 I make my own quick oats if I need them for a recipe.
 For today, I measured 3 cups of whole rolled oats and pulsed them in the food processor 4-5 times.
-Now you have quick oats.
+Now you have quick oats!
+Easy, right?

 My creme filling isn’t a dead ringer of Little Debbie’s, but it’s just perfect for us.

-I am infatuated with these oatmeal creme pies.
+I am infatuated with these oatmeal creme pies!
 I can honestly say that they are one of the best cookies I’ve ever made.
 The taste comparison to Little Debbie’s version is uncanny!

 They are soft, ultra-moist, and squishy like Miss Debbie’s.
-I made them large, reminiscent of the originals (3 Tablespoons of dough in each cookie – 6 in the whole cookie sandwich).
+I made them large, reminiscent of the originals (2 Tablespoons of dough in each cookie – 4 in the whole cookie sandwich).
 When you eat one, the filling will squeeze out the sides – perfect for licking the creme around the edges.
 Get ready to have some sticky fingers.

-- 1 and 1/4 cups unsalted butter (2.5 sticks), softened to room temperature
+- 1 and 1/4 cups unsalted butter (2.5 sticks; 290g), softened to room temperature

-- 1 cup dark brown sugar
+- 1 cup (200g) packed dark brown sugar

-- 1/2 cup granulated sugar
+- 1/2 cup (100g) granulated sugar

-- 1 large egg
+- 1 large egg, at room temperature

-- 2 teaspoons vanilla extract
+- 2 teaspoons pure vanilla extract

 - 1 Tablespoon dark molasses

-- 1 and 1/2 cups all-purpose flour
+- 1 and 1/2 cups (187g) all-purpose flour (spoon & leveled)

 - 1 teaspoon baking soda